 The January 2016 issue of BBC History Magazine carries an article on The gruesome remains of prehistoric murder victims uncovered in Europe’s bogs and is illustrated with a photo I took of 2000-year-old Lindow man, found in a peat bog in Cheshire and now in the British Museum.
 “The man’s death was carefully orchestrated to extract the maximum pain, terror and public drama”, the article notes.

 Oxford University Press’ new Oxford Illustrated History of the Reformation includes a photograph I took in Montepulciano, Tuscany of a small shrine to the Virgin Mary.
 According to the book, the photo illustrates “the distinctive character of Catholic devotion”.

 This photograph is of the Giostra del Saracino (Joust of the Saracens), held every year in Arezzo, Tuscany.
 It dates back to the 16th century as an important civic and social event for the city and continued for hundreds of years.
 The photo appeared in one of the major British daily newspapers (the agency doesn’t specify which one, just that it has a print run up to 2 million copies).

-Advanced mobile phone usage in Lucca, Italy To many Americans, going wireless with a cell phone or tablet while in Europe can seem difficult and expensive.
-But savvy travelers know it doesn’t have to be.
-Having a phone while you’re there can be …Read more
+Advanced mobile phone usage in Lucca, Italy Part 1 of 2 articles: the second covers cellular data in Europe Last updated: October 2017 To many Americans, staying in touch with a cell phone or tablet while in Europe can seem difficult and expensive.
+But …Read more

 Every great photograph tells a story, but I often find it interesting to read the story behind the photograph — and hence this occasional series of posts.
 This time it is the turn of an image that has frequently appeared in books and magazines, includ …Read more